 Zinta, designed by Lievore Altherr Molina, took up significant space at the Arper stand.
 The lightweight, modular sofa system featured smooth lines and warm materials, while its variable lengths and gentle angles allowed it to weave easily and gently through the space.
 Zinta’s modularity makes it ideal for a diverse range of interior environments.

 Patricia Urquiola’s latest collaboration with Moroso, [love me) Tender, is a modular sofa system covered in soft wool jersey.
 It’s made up of a series of easily assembled, interchangeable parts and, rather intriguingly, the modules appear to defy gravity as they stand in contrast to the lightness of the discreet platform and legs.

-For more indesignlive coverage of the 2014 Milan design fair visit: indesignlive.com/category/articles/in-review/milan-14
+Check out more Indesignlive coverage of the 2014 Milan design fair here.

 The internet never sleeps!
 Here's the stuff you might have missed

 That’s it.
 It’s a no-brainer.
 Move to central Melbourne and rent at LIV Munro where the apartments are beautifully conceived and the amenities are beyond outstanding.
 Build-to-rent is making waves and, through excellent design, the lifestyle of this new way of living is elevated to another dimension.

 Timothy Alouani-Roby met with Richard Francis-Jones of fjcstudio (formerly fjmtstudio) to discuss his timely, provocative and, quite frankly, necessary book on architecture.
 In this first part of the book review, we consider the alienation and commodification of the profession, as well as its place in society.